NJdevPro/SimpleUndertowServer/README.md

 # SimpleUndertowServer
-A very basic REST server based on the Undertow framework
+A skeleton of a REST server based on the Undertow framework and JSON.
+Handle HTTP and HTTPS.